dante4rt/sonic-odyssey-bot/README.md

 - **Transaction Sending**: Sends SOL transactions from multiple accounts to random addresses.
 - **Input Methods**: Supports input via seed phrases or private keys.
 - **Random Address Generation**: Generates a specified number of random addresses for sending transactions.
+- **Adjustable Amount of SOL**: Allows users to specify the amount of SOL to send in each transaction.

 ## Prerequisites